 Before the tax reforms, buying a home was nearly always a good investment, especially in light of the significant tax breaks.
 But now many of those tax breaks are either not there at all or far less significant.
 Many American homeowners have seen and will see impactful changes at tax time.
 When it comes to taxes and tax breaks, both buyers and sellers are, in many ways, playing a new game.
-Let’s see, then, how Los Angeles homeowners can capitalize from the new tax laws in Los Angeles.
+Let’s see, then, how Riverside homeowners can capitalize from the new tax laws in Riverside.

 Don’t Buy Too Much Home